 I’m Kimberlee, originally from Springfield, Massachusetts (Home of the Basketball Hall of Fame), went to college in Charlotte, North Carolina (JCSU!!) and now I call Hampton Roads, Virginia home.
 I absolutely love being so close to the beach and access to all this great seafood and water.
-I live here with my sister and my nephew, who is 5.
-Oh boy does he keep us on our toes.

 Why Southern Roots Kitchen?

 I originally started my blog so I could keep all over our family recipes together in one place.
 That didn’t last long, someone decided to be cruel, took the blog name and recipes and started a catering business.
 I shut the site down and decided to just take a break.
 My readers wouldn’t let me do that.
 I came back with Southern Roots Kitchen.
 My grandparents are from Pickens and Anderson County, South Carolina.
 Growing up a lot of our conversations took place in the kitchen surrounded by food.
-This is place for me to continue those conversations.
+This is a place for me to continue those conversations.
 Here I talk a lot about my life in the kitchen with Spastic Diplegia Cerebral Palsy and many food allergies.

 Get to know Kimberlee here or watch the video.